scuzzydude/asimov/asimov.md

 How's that game going to work on Hakeem Olajuwon?
 Hakeem Olajuwon has watched more NBA games up close than Mike in the last twenty years, and Mike owns an NBA team.
 One thing Mike made sure of is that every move that he ever made has been duplicated and improved on by younger and better athletes.
 And to top it off, Michael had a documentary made of his final championship year so that we'd all be subject to another dose of tongue wagging and remember all those best moves, or at least the ones that looked good.
 They were shown on a repeat loop to the entire sports world while we were all locked in our homes during the pandemic, and there was no NBA, so what the hell choice did we all have?

 Hakeem Olajuwon has been sitting over there in Toyota Center, watching all these young fools with their neo-Jordan moves and thinking, here's what I'm going to do to any fool tries that move on me, break them out of that *Be Like Mike* loop programmed in their brain.
 Old Man Jordan going to think up some moves all these brilliant young guys ain't already thought up?
-Same kids that have had YouTube since they was born, watching Mike make people look foolish on repeat loops, in between 30 second spots of Mike selling them Gatorade?
+Same kids that have had YouTube since they was born, watching Mike make people look foolish on repeat loops, in between 30 second spots of Mike selling them Gatorade.
 Hyped up millennials on Gatorade are creative, but Olajuwon has seen it all.

 Timelessness is out maneuvering you by design.
 That is the offense of Hakeem Olajuwon.
 He is always going to beat you one-on-one.
 If you were big and real quick you could put some weight on Hakeem, push off his shot, that was your best hope.
 Contest it up high you were going to get called, and he was still going to get off a shot.
 You're big but not quick, forget about it.
 You stepped on the court with no help, you were beat.